KevinVG207/Uma-Carotene-TL/README.md

 The *CODE* of this project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International** license.
 This means it may be shared and adapted without commercial use.
 No part of the code of this project may be distributed if a monetary transaction was required before the distribution.
 (No paywalling.)
 For more information, see ``LICENSE.md``.

+## Credits
+Translation credits can be found in this [Google Sheets](https://docs.google.com/spreadsheets/d/1NTGzdvDuab0gaSi6Yt8CBSchxDXCbrkSsxPESXCHCaU/edit?usp=sharing).

+Thank you to all the people who have contributed to this project as well as its sources!

 ## Requirements
 This project assumes the use of Windows 10 (11 not tested.)